header-langage

 No Room for Negotiation

 Initially, the SEC under Uyeda's leadership was not willing to completely dismiss the case.
-Insiders revealed that the SEC's initial proposal was merely to pause the case.
+Insiders revealed that the SEC's initial proposal was just to pause the case.
 However, this proposal was rejected by Coinbase.

 Ultimately, the SEC chose to compromise.
 At that time, two Democratic commissioners, including Gensler, had left, leaving the SEC Commission with only two Republican commissioners and one Democratic commissioner.